 In the early 1800s, more blacks migrated northward.
 They settled in areas called Hayti, which is now the Lower Hill, and Arthursville, the area from Fullerton Street to Soho.

 Arthursville became a major stop on the Underground Railroad in the early 1800s.
 Lewis Woodson, a barber, educator, and minister; John B. Vashon, the richest black man in Pittsburgh; and John Peck, owner of the downtown oyster house; were all agents for the Underground Railroad.
 On the North Side, which was then known as Allegheny City, there were also two stops on the railroad.
 Avery College, a vocational school for blacks, and the Felix Bruno mansion also conducted slaves to freedom.
-Because of its secrecy, it’s not known how many slaves escaped through the Underground Railroad.
-But some have estimated that 100,000 blacks escaped through it, with most likely only 10 percent making it all the way to Canada.
-Many who didn’t make it to Canada, settled in Pittsburgh in areas like Arthursville.
+Because of its secrecy, it’s not known how many slaves escaped through the Underground Railroad, but some have estimated that 100,000 blacks escaped through it, with most likely only 10 percent making it all the way to Canada.
+Many who didn’t go all the way to Canada settled in Pittsburgh in areas like Arthursville.

 This area of Pittsburgh flourished until the Fugitive Slave Act of 1850 was enacted.
 The act permitted recapture of fugitive slaves.
-Terrified slaves fled for Canada decimating the population of places like Arthursville.
+Terrified former slaves fled for Canada, decimating the population of places like Arthursville.

 Pittsburgh, Anti-Slavery, and the Republican Party